 Hammer Drills and Impact Wrenches

-I have both of these in my workshop, the rotary hammer drill is amazing if you need to drill into concrete to install fasteners.
+I have both of these in my workshop, the rotary hammer drill is amazing if you need to drill into concrete to fix concrete anchors.
 The impact driver I use a lot for landscape work when I need to drive long screws into heavy timbers.

 The main thing about buying woodworking power tools is that you do some homework.
 Read reviews to get an insight into what you are buying.
 Always try to purchase the best quality you can afford.
 This will keep you in good stead for many years to come.

 When I was 18 years old I purchased a Hitachi electric chainsaw as I lived on a farm.
 It was expensive at the time and the top brand but I went for the quality.
 45 years later that chainsaw still works and has never broken down.
-A good lesson learned.
+A good lesson learned., buy quality.

 Hey there, Giving great info about Diy and the tools we use to build and create is the driver behind this site.
 About Us.